RobotLocomotion/6-881-examples/perception/README.md

 compute refined pose estimates.
 The user can supply custom object segmentation and pose alignment functions.

+- `run_dope_demo.py`: A script that will create a `ManipulationStation` with many YCB objects, run DOPE to estimate all of their poses, and uses a `PoseRefinement` to get better pose estimates of the specified objects.

 - `test_perception.py` is a script to test basic functionality of `point_cloud_to_pose_system.py` for continuous integration.